Aug 2, 2016

-A lifelong environmentalist, Mr. Ford is committed to increasing shareholder value by developing products that please customers and benefit society.
+A lifelong environmentalist, Bill Ford is committed to developing products that benefit customers and society.
 Under his leadership, in 2000 Ford Motor Company published its first corporate citizenship report outlining the economic, environmental and social impact of company products and operations around the world.
 In 2004, the company completed the world’s largest brownfield reclamation project, the restoration of its Ford Rouge Center in metropolitan Detroit.
-Mr. Ford also championed the Ford Escape Hybrid, the world’s first hybrid-electric sport utility vehicle, which was named North American Truck of the Year in 2005.
+He also championed the Escape Hybrid, the world’s first hybrid-electric sport utility vehicle.

-“During the recent industry downturn Ford made two big bets, one on fuel economy and the other on technology, investing heavily at a time when many others were pulling back,” he says.
-“It absolutely was the right thing to do and today we are a leader in both.”
+“During the last industry downturn, Ford invested heavily in fuel economy and technology at a time when many others were pulling back,” he says.
+“It absolutely was the right thing to do.”

-Mr. Ford’s charitable, volunteer and business efforts are highlighted by his commitment to the city of Detroit.
-As vice chairman of the Detroit Lions professional football team, Mr. Ford led efforts to build a new, environmentally friendly stadium in Detroit that was the site of Super Bowl XL.
+Bill Ford’s charitable, volunteer and business efforts are highlighted by his commitment to the city of Detroit.
+As vice chairman of the Detroit Lions professional football team, he led efforts to build a new, environmentally-friendly stadium in Detroit that was the site of Super Bowl XL.
 Through Detroit Lions Charities, he helped develop the Detroit Police Athletic League youth football program into one of the largest in the country.

-He is Chairman of the Board of the Detroit Economic Club, a member of the Board of Trustees of The Henry Ford and the Henry Ford Health System, and is Chairman of the New Michigan Initiative of Business Leaders for Michigan.
+Bill Ford is Chairman of the Board of the Detroit Economic Club, a member of the Board of Trustees of The Henry Ford and the Henry Ford Health System, and is Chairman of the New Michigan Initiative of Business Leaders for Michigan.
 He also served on the Board of Directors of eBay Inc. from 2005 to 2015.
-Mr. Ford was inducted into the Irish America Hall of Fame in 2011.
-He also is a founding partner of Fontinalis Partners, LLC, a Michigan-based investment firm that acts as a strategic operating partner to transportation infrastructure technology companies around the world.
+He was inducted into the Irish America Hall of Fame in 2011.
+He also is a founding partner of Fontinalis Partners, LLC, a Michigan-based investment firm that acts as a strategic operating partner to transportation infrastructure technology companies.

-Mr. Ford was born in Detroit in May 1957.
-He is an avid fly fisherman and car enthusiast, enjoys playing hockey and tennis, and is a black belt in the martial art of Tae Kwon Do.
+Bill Ford was born in Detroit in May 1957.
+He is an avid fly fisherman and car enthusiast, enjoys playing hockey and tennis, and is a martial arts black belt.
 He holds a bachelor of arts degree from Princeton University, a master of science degree in management from Massachusetts Institute of Technology (MIT), an honorary Doctor of Environmental Sciences and Engineering degree from Koc University, an honorary doctor of laws degree from the University of Michigan and an honorary doctor of humane letters degree from Bradley University.